prodzilla/prodzilla/README.md

 - Result storage
     - NativeDB?
 - UI / Output
-    - JSON output of results for all probes
+    - JSON output of results for all probes :white_check_mark:
     - UI output of results for all probes
 - Forwarding alerts
     - Webhooks :white_check_mark: